Evaluating patients with a personal or family history suggestive of a hereditary prostate cancer syndrome

 HBOC syndrome is caused by disease-causing variants in the BRCA1 and BRCA2 genes.
 Individuals with HBOC syndrome are also at increased risk for multiple cancer types, including prostate cancer.(5)

 Lynch syndrome is caused by variants in the MLH1, MSH2, MSH6, and PMS2 mismatch-repair genes and deletions of the EPCAM gene.
-A subset of these patients present with prostate cancer.(3-5)
+A subset of these patients presents with prostate cancer.(3-5)

 This panel includes other genes known to increase prostate cancer risk.(3-5) The risk of developing cancer associated with these syndromes varies.
 Some individuals with a disease-causing variant in one of these genes develop multiple primary cancers.(4)